timofeysie/heroes2/README.md

 ```
 What is the filter doing here?
 It's a search and match function, but using the filter method with a fat arrow.
 That's an interesting why to perform a loop.
+That's a functional programming style from the rxjs observables library.